Gentile Portino da Montefiore: Ecclesiastical affairs

 His documents and charters during the period of his papal legation was published in the collection of "Acta legationis cardinalis Gentilis.
-Gentilis bibornok magyarországi követségének okiratai 1307-1311" by Hungarian historian Antal Pór in 1885.
+Gentilis bibornok magyarországi követségének okiratai 1307–1311" by Hungarian historian Antal Pór in 1885.
 Beside his main task (securing Charles' accession to the throne), Gentile dealt extensively with the various affairs of the Church in Hungary.
 For instance, he judged over the controversial episcopal elections of Peter and Benedict in the dioceses of Pécs and Transylvania, which were heavily affected by the power aspirations of the oligarchs Henry Kőszegi and Ladislaus Kán, respectively.
 In addition, the chapter of Bosnia also requested the legate to confirm their bishop Gregory's election in December 1308.
+Gentile ordered to annul the election of John as Abbot of Pannonhalma, because it did not comply with canon law.
+Finally, he absolved John from the incapacity of his physical disability due to the "troubled times".

 During his three-year legation in Hungary, Gentile convoked five national synods (Buda: November 1308, May 1309, July 1309; Pressburg: November 1309 [for the Polish prelates], May 1311).
 Gentile bestowed the rule of Saint Augustine on behalf of the Holy See to the Order of Saint Paul the First Hermit on 13 December 1308, which meant the papal recognition of the Paulines as a monastic order.
 The legate also confirmed the exemption of the Poor Clares monastery at Nagyszombat (present-day Trnava, Slovakia) from paying tithe in August 1309.
+He appointed conservators to inspect monasteries of the Carthusians.
 In his letter to Vincent, Archbishop of Kalocsa and his suffragans, the papal legate stated that he reserves the right to bestow all church benefice above worth 10 marks exclusively to himself.
 As a result, he appointed canons and other clergymen into their positions, overriding the Hungarian church hierarchy.
+For instance, he donated a canonical emoluments in Pécs to his tax collector Rufinus, son of Albert.
+In the name of his nephew Gualterius Raynaldi de Monteflorum, he launched a litigation against Henry of Wierzbna, the Bishop of Wrocław.
 There is also a record of his decision to deprive a canon (Lucas of Vác) from his office due to his physical disability.
+He also ordered to appoint deacons in the dioceses of Pécs and Zagreb, bypassing the authority of the bishops.
 During his judicial activity, Gentile entrusted auditors from his own staff, largely neglecting the local Hungarian church personalities.
 His auditors were, for instance, his chaplains dr.iur.can.
 Filip de Sardinea, Johannes de Aretio (both of them were auditors general with wider authority), legate chamberlain dr.iur.can.
 Bonunsegna de Perusia and court cleric Casparus de Montefia.
+At least altogether 52-member staff assisted Gentile's work in Hungary.
+His bailiff was his nephew Rogerius Mathei de Monteflorum.
+His physician was Fredericus de Bononia, while a certain Dionysius, penitentiary of the Franciscan Oder also belonged to his accompaniment.